adityamondal-ai/Multi-Strategy-Detection-Engine/README.md

    ```bash
    python app.py
    ```

----

-## 📸 Screenshots

-*(Add your screenshots here by dragging and dropping them into the README!)*

-1. **The Dynamic Dashboard:** Showcasing the glassmorphism table and the custom dropdown selectors.
-2. **Settings Modal:** Displaying the decoupled Weekly vs. Monthly volume filters.

----

 ## 📝 License

 This project is intended for personal and educational use.
 Always do your own research before executing real trades based on scanner alerts.